 1.Mutually consented divorce.

 Mutually consented divorce in Thailand is possible only when both the husband and the wife agree and consent on all the issues such as property or children.
 It is normally conducted at a Registrar Office in Thailand.
 Two people must witness the divorce and the consent must be given in the written form.
 At the time of divorce, the couple is required to show legal proof of their married status by presenting the marriage certificate to the Thai Lawyer at the Registrar Office.
 Apart from the marriage certificate, the proof of being a citizen of Thailand is to be shown in the form of national identity card or passport.
 It takes just one day to complete the process at the Registrar Office, which issues the certificate of the administrative divorce.
+Do note that most Registrar Office today, require foreigners to translate and legalized (at the ministry of foreign affairs) before being able to divorce by mutual consent.

 2. Contested divorce Thailand